 Over the next few years he held several cabinet posts including foreign minister and was prime minister in 1931-32 and 1935-36.
 During his periods of office he worked closely with Aristide Briand to establish good relations with Germany and the Soviet Union.

-In October 1935 Laval joined with H, Britain's foreign secretary, in an effort to resolve the crisis created by the Italian invasion of Ethiopia.
+In October 1935 Laval joined with Samuel Hoare, Britain's foreign secretary, in an effort to resolve the crisis created by the Italian invasion of Ethiopia.
 The secret agreement, known as the Hoare-Laval Pact, proposed that Italy would receive two-thirds of the territory it conquered as well as permission to enlarge existing colonies in East Africa.
 In return, Ethiopia was to receive a narrow strip of territory and access to the sea.
 Details of the Hoare-Laval Pact was leaked to the press on 10th December, 1935.
 The scheme was widely denounced as appeasement of Italian aggression and Laval and Hoare were both forced to resign.

 Laval returned to pursue his business career and built up a commercial empire based on newspapers, printing, and radio.
 When the German Army occupied France in 1940 Laval used his media empire to support Henri-Philippe Petain and the Vichy government.
 He also used his influence in the National Assembly to give Petain dictatorial powers.
 Two days later on 12th July 1940, Laval was named as head of the government and Petain's legal successor.